markloboda/esp32_RCCar/README.md

 This tutorial will not go into detail about the app itself, but will explain the important parts of the app.
 You can choose which ever method you prefer, but in this tutorial we are going to be using an Android app written in Kotlin programming language.

 We need to make a layout first.
 The layout will have two seekbars, one for the throttle and one for the steering.
+It will also include a text field for the local ip of the ESP32 and a Confirm button.
+I used the Android Studio to create the layout.
+You can use any method.

 The layout is defined in the file [**activity_main.xml**](https://github.com/markloboda/esp32_RCCar/blob/main/app/app/src/main/res/layout/activity_main.xml).
 The layout is defined as:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>